-The U of A's 2010-2011 total sponsored research income increased by 4 percent over its 2009-2010 level.
-For 2010-2011, the University of Alberta ranked third among U15 Canadian universities in total sponsored research income (\$535.9M) and second in sponsored research income per full-time teaching faculty member (\$337,082).
-Research income from federal and other sources is an essential element of Alberta's research and innovation capacity, the U of A is continuously invests resources to increase the success of its researchers in funding competitions and has extended a pilot grants support program to Tri-Council funding.
+The U of A's 2010-2011 total sponsored research income increased by four per cent over its 2009-2010 level.
+For 2010-2011, the U of A ranked third among U15 Canadian universities in total sponsored research income (\$535.9M) and second in sponsored research income per full-time teaching faculty member (\$337,082).
+Research income from federal and other sources is an essential element of Alberta's research and innovation capacity; the U of A continuously invests resources to increase the success of its researchers